harryfrzz/t4gc/README.md

 # Y-Ultimate Management Platform

-A unified, open-source platform to digitize and manage Y-Ultimate’s tournaments and coaching programmes.
+A unified, open-source platform to digitize and manage tournaments and coaching programmes.
 This repository provides a Next.js frontend and supporting backend modules to replace ad-hoc Google Sheets and Forms with a connected, data-driven system for tournaments, players, coaches, volunteers and programme administrators.

 ## Mission